tbsounddesigns/cuebilt/README.md

 ### Microsoft Excel
 1. File > Save As... > .txt
 2. Change the extension .txt to .tsv in your file browser.
+3. NOTE: CueBilt 1.2.0 now supports .txt files in tab-separated format, so step 2 can be skipped, if desired.

 ## How to Install CueBilt
 1. Download the dmg file under the [Releases](https://github.com/tbsounddesigns/cuebilt/releases) section.